 Phase #4: Launch a marketing campaign

-Campaign launch is an exciting and core phase of the marketing project management process.
+The campaign launch is an exciting and core phase of the marketing project management process.
 The team in charge can start the implementation of the plan and thus present a product or a service to the target audience.

-- To oversee the process,
+- Overseeing the process,